Chelsea Handler: Television work

 In 2007, Handler appeared in the Internet-based program In the Motherhood with Leah Remini and Jenny McCarthy (since January 2008).
 On September 8, 2008, it was announced that ABC would be turning In The Motherhood into a series starring Jessica St. Clair, Megan Mullally, and Cheryl Hines.

 Are You There, Chelsea? was an NBC sitcom based on Handler's 2008 best-selling book Are You There, Vodka?
 It's Me, Chelsea, which aired from January 11 to March 28, 2012.
 On May 11, 2012, the network canceled it after only one season.
 Laura Prepon played main character Chelsea Newman, a cocktail waitress, while Handler portrayed Chelsea's born-again Christian sister Sloane, a married, conservative, new mom who had little in common with her carefree sister.
 Dottie Zicklin (of Dharma & Greg) and Julie Larson (of The Drew Carey Show) were creators and executive producers.
 Handler served as executive producer, along with Tom Werner (of That '70s Show), Mike Clements (of The Life & Times of Tim), and Tom Brunelle (of Chelsea Lately).

 In 2016, Handler filmed a documentary series for Netflix titled Chelsea Does, consisting of four episodes on marriage, Silicon Valley, racism, and drugs.
 In May 2016, she began presenting her new Netflix original comedy talk show Chelsea.
 Handler said she envisioned a show more serious than Chelsea Lately: "I would like a healthy mix of everything that goes on around the world, mixed with interesting stuff in our country.
 The well-roundedness of 60 Minutes but faster, quicker, cooler."
-The first season streamed Wednesday, Thursday and Friday each week; season 2 streams every Friday.
+The first season streamed Wednesday, Thursday and Friday each week; season 2 streamed every Friday.
 In October 2017, Handler announced that the show would be concluding after its second season, as she wished to focus on activism.

 In August 2018, Handler revealed she had begun working on a documentary for Netflix examining the concept of white privilege and the impact it has had on her life's trajectory.
 Titled Hello, Privilege.
 It's Me, Chelsea, it was released in September 2019.

 In May 2020, Handler announced she will produce and star in a stand-up special for WarnerMedia's HBO Max.
 In it, she will discuss her life experiences regarding family, friendships, and therapy.
 Her manager, Irving Azoff, and Allison Statter will also join Handler in producing the special.